stupidscammer/pypher/docs/usage.rst

      Schematic of an image and its associated PSF with the reference direction of the telescope **+Z** and the angle definition.

-.. warning:: **+Z** is not to be mistaken with neither the position angle nor the scanning angle
+.. warning:: **+Z** is not to be mistaken with neither the rotation angle nor the scanning angle